 Kanaan stayed with KV Racing Technology team for further two years, but both weren’t as good as both sides were expected.
 In 2012, Tony finished 9th without a race win, but in 2013, he finally won the Indianapolis 500, after 11 unsuccessful attempts.
 That was very exciting and the fastest Indianapolis 500 race ever with an average speed of 301.644 km/h, with 68 lead changes and 14 different leaders.
 Kanaan won the race after overtaking Ryan Hunter-Reay with three laps to go.
 That was the only win for Kanaan that year in which he finished 11th overall, what is the only time he was out of top 10 in his IndyCar career.

-Starting from 2014, Tony is a driver of Chip Ganassi Racing’s Dallara-Chevrolet.
+Starting from 2014, Tony was a driver of Chip Ganassi Racing’s Dallara-Chevrolet.
 He became as a replacement for retired Dario Franchitti.
-During two years, he clinched only one race victory, at Fontana in 2014.
-The same year, Kanaan finished 7th in the championship while in 2015 he was 8th.
+He clinched only one race victory, at Fontana, in his first season with the team.
+It turned to be his only IndyCar victory in four seasons with Chip Ganassi Racing.